d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 # Intermediate Linear Algebra
 :label:`appendix_linear_algebra`

 In :numref:`chapter_linear_algebra`, we saw the fundamentals of linear algebra and how to use it to store and transform data.
 Indeed, it is safe to say that linear algebra is one of the key mathematical pillars of modern deep learning.
-However the theory goes much deeper than we have seen, and in this section we will dive into the some of the key geometric notions associated with linear algebra, and see another interpretation of many of the operations we have met before.
+However the theory goes much deeper than we have seen, and in this section we will dive into the some of the key geometric notions associated with linear algebra, see additional interpretations of many of the operations we have met before, and meet a few additional concepts like eigenvalues and eigenvectors.

 ## Geometry of Vectors
-Before diving in to the geometric interpretation of the many operations from :numref:`chapter_linear_algebra`, we first need to discuss the two common geometric interpretations of vectors, as either points or directions in space.
-Fundamentally, a vector is a list of numbers like
+First, w need to discuss the two common geometric interpretations of vectors, as either points or directions in space.
+Fundamentally, a vector is a list of numbers such as the Python list below.

 ```{.python .input}
 [1,7,0,1]